fomightez/sequencework/RetrieveSeq/README.md

 ## Running these scripts
 You need to do two things to run these scripts:

 - These rely on the Biopython module to run.
 PythonAnywhere.com has this module [installed by default](https://www.pythonanywhere.com/batteries_included/).
-To install on Sourclair.com and many other places, type `pip install biopython` at the terminal.
+To install on [Sourcelair.com](https://www.sourcelair.com/) and many other places, type `pip install biopython` at the terminal.
 Often ` easy_install biopython` will work at a terminal line as well.
-See [here](http://biopython.org/DIST/docs/install/Installation.html) otherwise.
+See [here](http://biopython.org/DIST/docs/install/Installation.html) for further information about installing the module if the previous suggestion didn't work for your situation.

 - Put your e-mail address in the User_Email variable under USER ADJUSTABLE VALUES.
-This is because NCBI needs a way to contact you if you violate their policies.
+This is because NCBI wants a way to contact you if you are violating their policies.
 See [Frequency, Timing and Registration of E-utility URL Requests](http://www.ncbi.nlm.nih.gov/books/NBK25497/).

 ## Description of each script
 - `GetmRNAforProtein.py`      protein --> mRNA